rpgoldberg/figure-collector-frontend/README.md

 # Figure Collector Frontend

 React frontend for the Figure Collector application.
 Provides a user interface for managing figure collections.
+Features comprehensive test coverage with React Testing Library and Jest.

 ## Features